rusticlion/Manastorm/manastorm_codebase_dump.md

                         source = "caster",
                         target = targetPool,
                         tokenType = specificTokenType,
-                        amount = 1 -- Conjure one of this specific type })
+                        amount = 1, -- Conjure one of this specific type

+                        -- Visual metadata for VisualResolver
+                        affinity = spell and spell.affinity or nil, attackType = spell and spell.attackType or nil, manaCost = manaCost,
+                        tags = { CONJURE = true, RESOURCE = true },
+                        rangeBand = caster and caster.gameState and caster.gameState.rangeState or nil,
+                        elevation = caster and caster.elevation or nil })
                 end
             end